evykassirer/notes/cs241/class_notes.md

 	add $30, $30, $4
 	jr $31

-Problem: we dont konw the offsetes until all declarations have been processed.
+Problem: we dont know the offsets until all declarations have been processed.
 Since $30 changes with each new declaration and if we ever use the stack for temporary data, $30 changes and all the offsets in the symbol table are wrong.

-Solution: $29 points ot the bottom of the stack frame, aka the "frame pointer".
+Solution: $29 points to the bottom of the stack frame, aka the "frame pointer".
 We compute the offsets relative to $29, and they won't move.
 A stack frame consists of all the state information stored on the stack for an active procedure call.

-A convention taht we will follow is that $4 will always contain the value 4.
+A convention that we will follow is that $4 will always contain the value 4.

 New symbol table: